mike-coutinho/Libft/README.md

 | ft_lstclear     | `void ft_lstclear(t_list **lst, void (*del)(void *))`                     | Deletes all nodes.                         |
 | ft_lstiter      | `void ft_lstiter(t_list *lst, void (*f)(void *))`                         | Applies a function to each node’s content. |
 | ft_lstmap       | `t_list *ft_lstmap(t_list *lst, void *(*f)(void *), void (*del)(void *))` | Creates a new list applying `f`.           |

-<h1 align="center">Instructions</h1>

-Clone the repository:

-git clone <repository_url>

-Navigate to the project folder:

-cd <project_folder>

-Compile library:

-make

-The libft.a library will be created at the root.

-Include it in your projects using #include "libft.h" and link with -L. -lft.

 <h1 align="center">Resources</h1>